 Building, Mechanical and Plumbing Permit revenue is based on new and remodeling construction activity in Fircrest.
-These estimate has been decreased from 2019 assuming new construction for Chick-Fil-A and the condominiums on Regents were completed in 2019.
+These estimates have been decreased from 2019 assuming new construction for Chick-Fil-A and one half of the condominiums on Regents were completed in 2019.